Aleksandar Jovičić

-A former youth international for Bosnia and Herzegovina, Jovičić made his senior international debut in 2021.
+A former youth international for Bosnia and Herzegovina, Jovičić made his senior international debut in 2021, earning 2 caps.

 Club career

-Early career

 Jovičić came through Rudar Prijedor's youth setup, which he joined in 2002.
 He made his professional debut against Željezničar on 24 April 2013 at the age of 17.

 In the summer of 2014, he switched to Borac Banja Luka.
 In February 2015, he was sent on a six-month loan to Krupa.
 On 11 April, he scored his first professional goal against Tekstilac.

 In July, he returned to Rudar Prijedor.

 In July 2016, Jovičić moved to Croatian side Slaven Belupo.
 In February 2018, he was loaned to Istra 1961 until the end of season.

 In July, he signed with Gorica.

 In November 2022, he moved to Hungarian outfit Kisvárda.

 International career

-Jovičić was a member of Bosnia and Herzegovina under-21 team under coach Darko Nestorović.
+Jovičić was a member of the Bosnia and Herzegovina under-21 team under coach Darko Nestorović.

-In May 2021, he received his first senior call-up, for friendly games against Montenegro and Denmark.
+In May 2021, he received his first senior call up, for friendly games against Montenegro and Denmark.
 He debuted against the former on 2 June.